10 Best And Effective Scoliosis Exercises And Stretches

 Helpful Scoliosis Exercise Tools

 • Foam Roller – Foam rollers not only relieve pain but also help build strength.
-They provide support when you do core strengthening exercises.
+They also provide support during some core strengthening exercises.

 • Stability Ball – Stability balls provide support and stability to your back and strengthen your abdominal muscles.